damien-masse/codac/doc/manual/index.rst

 .. figure:: manual/example_ineq.png
   :width: 400px

   Approximation of an enclosure of the solution set computed with ``SepInverse``.
-Blue parts are guaranteed to be solution-free.
+The blue parts are guaranteed to have no solution, while any vector in the green boxes is a solution to the inequality.
 Computation time: 0.0809s.

 Contributors